 "Jesus really did change the water into wine, thus revealing his glory.
 At a molecular level, the water, basically hydrogen and oxygen, was changed into wine that contains sugars, yeast, and water, which contain carbon and nitrogen along with oxygen and hydrogen.
 Thus, by changing water into wine Jesus demonstrated his authority over even the atomic structure by commanding oxygen and hydrogen atoms to disassemble and reform into other atoms of different configurations.
 The amount of energy it would take to perform this atomic deconstruction and reconstruction is staggering.
 This intermolecular energy being released is the source of the explosive energy from an atomic bomb.
-However, since Jesus caused the wine atoms to come back together, he would have to put this astronomical amount of energy into the atoms to have them reconstruct."
-1
+However, since Jesus caused the wine atoms to have them reconstruct."1